raspibotics/MABEL/README.md

  - [Contact/Support](#contactsupport)

 ## About MABEL
-MABEL is an open source self balancing robot that is inspired by the famous [Boston Dynamics Handle robot](https://www.youtube.com/watch?v=-7xvqQeoA8c "Boston Dynamics Handle robot").
-The robot is controlled via an Arduino that handles all of the PID calculations (based off of open source [YABR](http://www.brokking.net/yabr_main.html " YABR") firmware) based on the angle received from an MPU-6050 Accelerometer/Gyro, whilst a Raspberry pi (code in python) manages Bluetooth and servo control, running an inverse kinematics algorithm to translate the robot legs perfectly in two axes.
+**MABEL** is an **ongoing** open source self balancing robot project that is inspired by the famous [Boston Dynamics Handle robot](https://www.youtube.com/watch?v=-7xvqQeoA8c "Boston Dynamics Handle robot").
+The robot is controlled via an **Arduino** that handles all of the PID calculations (based off of open source [YABR](http://www.brokking.net/yabr_main.html " YABR") firmware) based on the angle received from an MPU-6050 Accelerometer/Gyro, whilst a **Raspberry pi** (code in **python**) manages Bluetooth and servo control, running an inverse kinematics algorithm to translate the robot legs perfectly in two axes.

-> The goal of MABEL is to create an affordable legged balancing robot platform like the the Boston Dynamics Handle robot that can built on a hobby scale using cheap Amazon parts and components.
+> The goal of **MABEL** is to create an affordable legged balancing robot platform like the the Boston Dynamics Handle robot that can built on a hobby scale using cheap Amazon parts and components.

-By having a balancing platform with articulated legs MABEL will be able to actively balance in multiple Axes and vary leg length depending on the surroundings to increase terrain and off-road performance.
+By having a balancing platform with articulated legs **MABEL** will be able to actively balance in multiple Axes and vary leg length depending on the surroundings to increase terrain and off-road performance.

-MABEL has built on the open source [YABR](http://www.brokking.net/yabr_main.html "YABR") project for the PID controller but with the addition of servos and a pi that helps interface them and control everything.
+**MABEL** has built on the open source [YABR](http://www.brokking.net/yabr_main.html "YABR") project for the PID controller but with the addition of servos and a pi that helps interface them and control everything.
 ### Features and design
-Some of the stand-out features that make MABEL different from other balancing robots are:
+Some of the stand-out features that make **MABEL** different from other balancing robots are:
 - **Movable Legs** (**Enhanced mobility**, **terrain** and **stabilisation** capabilities)
 - **Inverse Kinematics** for each legs that enables accurate translation in (x, y) coordinates using the [IKSolve.py](https://github.com/raspibotics/MABEL/blob/master/raspi_code/IKSolve.py) class
 - **Raspberry Pi** enabled (for **Bluetooth control**, **wireless connectivity** and **Computer Vision** capabilities)